IgniteUI/igniteui-docfx/en/components/select.md

 #### Header & Footer
 Currently, there are no default header and footer templates for the `igxSelect` component.
 However, you can add a header or a footer template by marking them respectively with `IgxSelectHeaderDirective` or `IgxSelectFooterDirective`.
 As these are custom templates, you should define the styling as well.

 In this example, there are both header and footer ng-templates defined.
 In the header there is a basic filtering, implemented via [`igx-buttongroup`]({environment:angularApiUrl}/classes/igxbuttongroupcomponent.html).
-The footer includes static summary of all of the items based on the delivery method.
+The footer includes static summary of all of the items, based on the delivery method.

 ```html
     <igx-select>